fac-17/My-Body-Back-Project/MBBP Research Transgender People.md

 ---

+:chocolate_bar: Does the app link to local clinics? could there be a review systen that includes a section for inclusivity?
+That way people can look at their local clinics and see if other trans and gender non conforming people have had issues with certain clinics and avoid them?

+Edit: also with regards to the language use, I'd generally agree that using "people with cervixs" is overly objectifying and reductive for both women and trans people.
+Often just "people" will do, or if you really need to "women and trans and non binary individuals" but it's a bit wordy where I cant imagine why people wouldn't suffice.

+Personally I'd make sure not to avoid medical terminology because in this case patient education and understanding is very important.

+---

+:space_invader: to :chocolate_bar: That's the idea so far; hopefully it still works while our user base is small.

+The use of the phrase "people with a cervix" would essentially be for contexts where there's a need to specify - for example, we wouldn't be trying to tell people that EVERYONE needs to go for a smear test.
+I know it sounds like it should be obvious that not everyone needs to, but clarity is important.
+But yes, I see what you're saying, and we'll try some different phrasing out.
+The issue with "women and trans and non binary individuals" is that not all women, trans men and non-binary people have cervixes, and we'd specifically be wanting to address those who do.

+---

 :tophat: I was just watching a video form the YouTube channel "Mama Doctor Jones."
 She is an Ob/Gyn and she uses gender-neutral language in her videos.
 If you want to see a good example of inclusive language, watch one of her videos.

 Good Example: https://www.youtube.com/watch?v=sVGimBeGoM0